-Prerequisite: Completion of Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Preparatory: CADV 150.
 Survey of the cognitive, physical, social/emotional effects of abuse and neglect spanning conception through emerging adulthood.
 Historical perspectives related to abuse and neglect of children, adolescents, and young adults including current trends/topics are explored.
 Ethical and practical issues regarding maltreatment relevant to current and prospective parents as well as professionals in the field of child and adolescent development are addressed.
 (Available for General Education, Lifelong Learning.)
 (IC)

 CADV 327.
 Infancy and Early Childhood (3)

-Prerequisites: PSY 150, 250.
-Preparatory: PSY 301.
+Prerequisites: CADV 150 or PSY 150; Completion of the lower division writing requirement.
+Corequisite for Psychology major only: PSY 301.
 Relevant aspects of physical, social, cognitive and emotional change are highlighted as part of human development from conception to early childhood (conception to 8 years).
 Emphasis on the study of the underlying processes and influences on human development.
 Cultural contexts of development, key changes, continuity and individual differences are examined.
 Includes evaluation of selected theories, contemporary issues and practical applications.
 (Cross-listed with PSY 327.)

 CADV 335.
 Middle Childhood (3)

-Prerequisites: PSY 150; completion of the Lower Division writing requirement.
-Preparatory: PSY 301.
+Prerequisites: CADV 150 or PSY 150; completion of the lower division writing requirement.
+Corequisite for Psychology majors only: PSY 301.
 This course examines developmental changes in the middle childhood years (7-12 years).
 Emphasis is on current research and major theories associated with middle childhood development.
 Cultural contexts of development, key changes, continuity and individual differences are examined.
 (Cross-listed with PSY 335.)

 CADV 350.
 Applied Cognitive Development (3)

-Prerequisite: Completion of Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Preparatory: CADV 150.
 Students survey major topics of cognitive development from infancy to adolescence, review research literature about environmental factors that influence children’s cognitive development and assess the implications for observing and working with children and their families.
 Students have an opportunity to learn how children’s developing ability to think and articulate can be used as a basis for communicating effectively with them.

 CADV 352.
 Applied Social Development (3)